John Maxwell’s Leadership Law #9: The Law of Magnetism

 The Law of Magnetism

 On the surface, it might seem as though your employees are all wildly different.
-Maxwell acknowledges this, as everyone is an individual and no two people are exactly alike.
+Maxwell acknowledges this, as everyone is an individual, and no two people are exactly alike.
 However, he names a few key areas that people tend to focus on: age, attitude, background, values, energy, giftedness, and leadership ability.

 Think about the people who work for you.
 Are they all around the same age?
 Are they from the same place?
 Do they feel similarly about your core values?
-Chances are, according to Maxwell, you’ll overlap in at least a few of these major areas.
+Chances are, according to Maxwell, you’ll overlap in at least a few of these significant areas.

 Magnetizing Your Business